My Testimony/Story II: Rejecting the Church

 • Southern Baptist Church x2: 4 years

-• Discipled/mentored by the gloriously attained CEO of Mastermedia International: 2.5 years
+• Discipled/mentored by the now-transcended CEO of Mastermedia International: 2.5 years

 • Third-Wave Pentecostal: 1 year